-2.1 The MDTA Police will complete performance evaluations for submission to MDTA Human Resources on an annual basis2.
-Additionally, all MDTA Police personnel will be evaluated on the Employee Performance Evaluation form on a semi-annual basis.
-The rating period is for the calendar year, January 1 through December 313.

-2.1.1 The Employee Performance Evaluation form (MDTAP-108) is located on the MDTA Police Intranet Forms Page.

-2.1.2 The evaluation will only address performance of the employee for the specified evaluation $period^4$.
+- 2.1 The MDTA Police will complete performance evaluations for submission to MDTA Human Resources on an annual basis2.
+Additionally, all MDTA Police personnel will be evaluated on the EMPRES form on a quarterly basis.
+The rating period is for the calendar year, January 1 through December 313. - 2.1.1 The MDTA Human Resources Division distributes the EMPRES forms (MDTA-29) in January of the year following the evaluation period to the Chief of the MDTA Police who ensures departmental distribution through the Support Services Division Commanders - 2.1.2 The evaluation will only address performance of the employee for the specified evaluation period4.

-3.1 Completed Employee Performance Evaluation forms will be filed in the employee's official personnel file, which is located in the Human Resources Office.
-The appraisal remains in the file for the duration of the employee's employment5.

-3.2 The Employee Performance Evaluation form provides a signature and date block for the rated employee to sign.
+- 3.1 Completed EMPRES forms will be filed in the employee's official personnel file, which is located in the MDTA Police Human Resources Office.
+The appraisal remains in the file for the duration of the employee's employment5. - 3.2 The EMPRES form provides a signature and date block for the rated employee to sign.
 The signature acknowledges receipt, but does not imply agreement or disagreement.
 The employee may comment by attaching a written statement.
-The employee should be advised that they may attach a statement that offers their personal opinion of his/her performance appraisal6.

-3.3 Address both the positive and negative elements of the employee's rating on the form.
+The employee should be advised that they may attach a statement that offers their personal opinion of his/her performance appraisal6. - 3.3 Address both the positive and negative elements of the employee's rating on the form.

-3.4 The employee will be rated by his/her supervisor utilizing the Employee Performance Evaluation form.

-Officer I through Senior Officer will be rated in Sections 1 through 13, Corporal through 1st Sergeant will be rated in Sections 1 through 15, and Lieutenant through Lieutenant Colonel will be rated in Sections 1 through 16.
-Supervisors will select "satisfactory", "unsatisfactory", or "non-applicable" rating for each benchmark in a category based upon the employee's performance.

-3.5 A "satisfactory" rating for a benchmark indicates the employee meets the expectations; demonstrates proficiency; exhibits acceptable performance; and is an effective employee.
-An "unsatisfactory" rating for a benchmark indicates that the employee does not meet expectations; does not meet basic proficiency; needs improvement to exhibit acceptable performance; and needs improvement to be an effective employee (which must receive immediate attention).
-A "non-applicable" rating for a benchmark indicates it does not apply; skill or performance not observed; or the performance factor does not apply to the employee.

-3.6 The total number of "satisfactory" and "unsatisfactory" ratings will be used to calculate to overall performance rating.
-The "non-applicable" ratings will not be used to calculate the overall performance rating. (i.e. total number of "satisfactory" ratings were 76 with 11 "unsatisfactory ratings for a total of 87 benchmarks being rated.
-This would lead to an overall 87.4% or "satisfactory" overall rating for the employee.
-Another example- total number of ratings were 64 "satisfactory and 29 "unsatisfactory" ratings for a total of 93 benchmarks being rated.
-This would lead to an overall performance rating of 68.9% or "unsatisfactory overall rating for the employee).
-If the overall rating is below 70% the employee will be placed on an "Employee Performance Improvement Plan"

-3.7 Complete an employee development plan with the employee to provide direction in attaining continuous improvement.

-3.8 Supervisors will establish an improvement plan for an employee that receives more than 30% "Unsatisfactory" ratings on their Performance Evaluation.

-3.9 The rating employee's supervisor is responsible for reviewing the Employee Performance Evaluation form before the form is reviewed with the employee.
-The Employee Performance Evaluation form requires the signature of the Detachment Commander or his/her designee and the date7.

-3.10 A private meeting must be convened between the supervisor and the employee to discuss the employee's performance evaluation for the prior rating period.
-The supervisor should try to establish a relaxed and trusting atmosphere during the session.

-3.11 At this meeting, with input from the employee, written goals for the forthcoming rating period should be established.
+- 3.4 Complete an employee development plan with the employee to provide direction in attaining continuous improvement. - 3.5 Establish an improvement plan for an employee in any factor rated "Unsatisfactory" on their Performance Evaluation. - 3.6 The employee's supervisor is responsible for reviewing the EMPRES form before the form is reviewed with the employee.
+The EMPRES form requires the signature of the Detachment Commander or his/her designee and the date7. - 3.7 A private meeting must be convened between the supervisor and the employee to discuss the employee's performance evaluation for the prior rating period.
+The supervisor should try to establish a relaxed and trusting atmosphere during the session. - 3.8 At this meeting, with input from the employee, written goals for the forthcoming rating period should be established.
 They should be attainable and pertain to the employee's function and position.
-The supervisor should have periodic meetings throughout the year to discuss the employee's progress.
+The supervisor will have quarterly meetings (January, April, July, and October) to discuss the employee's progress.
 Supervisors should encourage employees to take advantage of career advancement and educational/training opportunities.
-See TSHRS Reference Section, 7A & 7C.

-3.12 The supervisor shall offer an objective assessment of the employee's strengths and weaknesses and when necessary provide explanation or documentation to support their overall assessment in Section 17 of the Employee Performance Evaluation form.
-The employee should be encouraged to provide feedback, comments and discussion regarding their performance evaluation.
+See TSHRS Reference Section, 7A & 7C. - 3.9 The supervisor should offer an objective assessment of the employee's strong and weak points and when necessary provide explanation or documentation to support their assessment.
+The employee should be encouraged to provide feedback, comments and discussion regarding their performance evaluation. - 3.10 Employees will receive a copy of their evaluation at the conclusion of a private meeting with the supervisor8.

-3.13 Any employee anticipated to receive an overall "unsatisfactory" Employee Performance Evaluation rating will be notified, in writing, by their supervisor no later than September 30 of the current rating period.
-A copy of the notice shall be sent to the Commander of Support Services via the chain of command.

-3.14 Employees will receive a copy of their evaluation at the conclusion of a private meeting with the supervisor8.